 These Watermelon Mint Popsicles are deliciously refreshing, sweet and made with only three ingredients!

-Happy June 1st friends!!
-I know summer doesn’t start until June 20th, but I can’t help but celebrate from today.
-My fav thing about summer?
+Hey friends!
+I’m back and refreshed from a much needed mini vacation filled with lots of summer fruits!
+My fav. thing about summer?
 The crazy refreshing in season ingredients – case in point, watermelon.
 I think it’s safe to say I’m totally and completely in love with watermelon at this point.
-The combination of watermelon, lime and mint in these Popsicles happened without me even trying, and I dare say it’s one of the best ingredient combos for summers.
+The combination of watermelon, lime and mint in these Popsicles happened without me even trying.
+I dare to say it’s one of the best ingredient combos for summers.
 These Popsicles were SO easy to make that it’s almost embarrassing to share such an easy recipe, but they were even easier to devour, so I knew without a doubt that I had to share this one with you.

 Watermelon Mint Popsicles